The most scenic part of the California Zephyr route (and how to ride it)

 If on time, California Zephyr trains reach Sacramento in mid-afternoon.
 Return trip options include:

-- Book a flight out of the Sacramento International Airport (or the Oakland or San Francisco airports if you travel to San Francisco).
+• Book a flight out of Oakland, San Francisco, or Sacramento airport.
 It’s best to fly out on the day after you arrive in case there are train delays.

 Best time of year for scenery